hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 Some HIPs will have to be approved by the Governing Council before getting a `Accepted` status'.
 This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service` and `Mirror` categories, but can expand to other HIPs as well.
 The HIPs editors will double-check if the `Yes` flag on `needs-council-approval` header field needs to be set.
 If HIP needs Governing Council approval, it will have to go through a 'Council Review' status and be reviewed at the next Technical Committee meeting of the Governing Council.

-Some HIPs go in front of the council for "Conditional Approval".
-When a HIP goes through this approval from the council (specifically techcom), it may or may not have every single API defined.
-In some ways, the council is voting on approving the feature for further design at that stage.
+The Council (specifically techcom) approves the HIPs that have "council approval required" field set to yes.
+The council approves (if the HIP has reached the council approval stage) or conditionally approves (if the HIP is still waiting in the public commenting phase) the HIPs.
+When a HIP goes through this approval, it may or may not have every single API defined.
+In this sense, the council is voting on approving the feature for further design at that stage.
-If the council approves the HIP, the HIP authors can add more details (like more detailed API definition) to the HIP before it is implemented/active.
-Adding these details does not require re-approval from the techcom.
-Only if the HIP deviates from the core design, then it requires re-approval from the techcom.
+After the council approves the HIP, the HIP authors can add more details (like a more detailed API definition) to the HIP before it is implemented/active.
+Adding these details does not require re-approval from the council.
+However, if the HIP deviates from the core design, it requires re-approval from the council.

 The possible paths of the status of HIPs are as follows: